 - Omega 3 and 6 fatty acids – essential fatty acids that are not produced by the body and

-- Beta-carotene – It’s a precursor to Vitamin A and the body converts beta-carotene in vitamin A.
+- Beta-carotene – It’s a precursor to Vitamin A and the body converts beta-carotene into vitamin A.

 8 amazing health benefits of Moringa

-1. Moringa is Good source of Calcium – Better than milk
+1. Moringa is a good source of Calcium – Better than milk

 2. Moringa is an excellent source of Iron